Opening Doors Presents: Black History Month Concert

 An evening of poetry, music, and conversation with Regie Gibson and Reggie Harris presented by The Opening Doors Project.

-In honor of Black History Month, and in collaboration with the Club Passim Folk Collective and Belmont Against Racism, Opening Doors presents a free evening of poetry, music, and conversation with Reggie Harris and Massachusetts Poet Laureate Regie Gibson.
+In honor of Black History Month, and in collaboration with the Club Passim Folk Collective and Belmont Against Racism, The Opening Doors Project presents a free evening of poetry, music, and conversation with Reggie Harris and Massachusetts Poet Laureate Regie Gibson.

 Regie Gibson is the first and current Poet Laureate of Massachusetts, an honor bestowed on him by Governor Maura Healey in May, 2025.
 He is also a National Poetry Slam champion and Chicago Tribune Artist of the Year; appeared in "Love Jones," a New Line Cinema feature film based upon his life; was featured on HBO's "Def Poetry Jam;" contributes regularly to NPR; has lectured and performed throughout the U.S., Cuba, and Europe; and currently teaches at both Clark University and Berklee College of Music.